Razzmatazz (song): Reception

 "Razzmatazz" has seen critical acclaim and has been labelled by many writers as one of Pulp's best songs.
 Brad Sanders of Stereogum called it "arguably [His 'n' Hers'] very best track."
 Sarah Dempster of NME called the song a "Formica-topped, sad-eyed, retro-unique delight."NME readers ranked the song as Pulp's fourth best in a fan vote, writing, "Yes it's angry and bitter, but it was also eloquently angry, and scabrously witty to boot – Jarvis doing his modern day, indie Oscar Wilde thing brilliantly."
 Stereogums Ryan Leas ranked it as the band's third best, calling the song "one of their finest achievements" and writing, "While it isn't as sonically rough as what they'd explore later, 'Razzmatazz' has a mean intensity in it not so often seen in their mid '90s work."
 The Guardian named it as one of Pulp's ten best songs, dubbing it "a supreme pop single with its spinning, dark disco-charged melody, flavoured impeccably by Cocker's witty, withering vinegar."
 Orange County Weekly named the song as the number nine Pulp song for beginners.
 "Razzmatazz" has also been voted as the fourth best indie song of all time on 23indie's 'All Time Indie Top 50'.

 Comedian Jo Brand praised the song, recounting, "When I first met Jarvis I embarrassed him by saying I thought 'Razzmatazz' was a work of utter genius."

+The nightclub Razzmatazz in Barcelona, which opened in 2000, is named after the song.